for future students

 How big is my room and what is in it?

 Your room is 11 square metres and has a single bed, wardrobe, desk, shelf space, chair and fridge.
 Also provided are cable & wireless data connections to the CSU network.
-Provided to each room are a pillow, mattress protector, a doona and bed linen, including sheets, pillowslips and doona cover.
-All rooms are serviced on a weekly basis with linen and cleaning.
-There is also a reverse cycle air conditoner in each room.
+St Martin’s provides a mattress protector and residents bring their own sheets, pillow and quilt or blankets.
+Linen may be supplied by the College for short term residents or international students.
+Cleaning is provided weekly for all rooms.
+There is also a reverse cycle air conditioner in each room.

 What is in the kitchen?